There are many options to choose from if you're looking for a career involving psychology, but do not wish to work as a practising psychologist.

 You don't have to have a degree in psychology to get onto a PWP training programme, as they are offered at Level 6 and Level 7, however many psychology graduates do pursuse this role as a career in itself.

-For enquiries about PWP accreditation, contact the Partnership and Accreditation Team.
+For enquiries about PWP accreditation click here to contact the Partnership and Accreditation Team.

-If you have any questions about our IAPT register and individual PWP practitioner accreditation, contact the Membership Team.
+If you have any questions about our IAPT register and individual PWP practitioner accreditation, click here to contact the Membership Team.

-For more information on how to become a PWP, please visit the NHS PWP Careers Page.
+If you are looking for more information on how to become a PWP click here to visit the NHS PWP Careers Page.

 A Clinical Associate in Applied Psychology is a specialist mental health professional whose duties include assessing, formulating, and treating clients within specified ranges of conditions and age, either in primary care/adult mental health settings or in a range of areas involving children, young people, and their families.

 It is important to note that, unlike individuals who hold a full Doctorate in Clinical Psychology, Clinical Associate practitioners are able to operate only within certain specialised areas, and are required to work under the supervision of a fully qualified practitioner psychologist.

 Individuals wishing to become a Clinical Associate first need to complete a BPS-accredited undergraduate degree (or conversion course) in psychology, followed by an MSc in either Psychological Therapies in Primary Care or Applied Psychology for Children and Young People.